gcanti/gcanti.github.io/_posts/2014-09-29-javascript-types-and-sets.md

   body: [178, 65]
 };

-Climber(giulio); // => giulio (yay)
+Climber(giulio); // => giulio
 ```

 ## Further reading

 In the next part I'll talk about lists, unions, optional values and dictionaries.

-If you extended your patience up to these final lines you provided me with joy since speaking of math makes me always happy.
-I hope you enjoyed this ride between sets and functions, thanks for your time.
+I hope you enjoyed this ride between sets and functions, thanks for reading.

 Giulio

-## Set theory is interesting but...
+## Examples

-If you want to see **these concepts in action**, here a few projects of mine:
+If you want to see these concepts in action:

 - [tcomb](https://github.com/gcanti) - Pragmatic runtime type checking for JavaScript based on type combinators
-- [tcomb-validation](https://gcanti.github.io/resources/tcomb-validation/playground/playground.html) - A general purpose JavaScript validation library based on type combinators
-- [tcomb-form](https://gcanti.github.io/resources/tcomb-form/playground/playground.html) - ( **this is cool** ) Domain Driven Forms.
+- [tcomb-form](https://gcanti.github.io/resources/tcomb-form/playground/playground.html) - Domain Driven Forms.
 Automatically generate form markup from a domain model